 The revised part-time diploma is intended to be more accessible to the workforce, and is made shorter in duration compared to the full-time diploma because broad-based interdisciplinary modules, final year projects and internships, as well as academic modules such as Mathematics and Sciences, are omitted.
 As such, most part-time undergraduate programmes would require you to go through a bridging programme to prepare you adequately before admission.

-While the bridging programmes are currently being worked out by the polytechnics and universities, the duration will depend on the type and nature of the part-time degree course that you apply for, and are expected to be between six months to a year.
+The duration and cost of the bridging programmes will depend on the type and nature of the part-time degree course that you apply for.
+The duration is expected to be between six months to a year.
 The fee will not be more expensive than undergraduate modules of comparable duration.
+You may wish to check with the relevant institution for more details.

 Courses are run in April and/or October of each year.
 Application for the April intake starts in early November and October intake starts in early May.